whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 While the [documentation](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) for the compiler API seems kinda sparse, it's quite straightforward to just type out parts of the wanted output and then head over to the [_AST Explorer_](https://astexplorer.net/#/gist/77c0157430f5c4e8f6422b7739a5d875/latest) to inspect the resulting AST.
 Select the `typescript` parser from the dropdown in the navigation bar and you'll be able to scan through the AST tree.
 You can see that names in the _AST Explorer_'s tree-nodes closely resemble the method names of the compiler API:

 ![astexplorer.gif](/images/template-metaprogramming-with-typescript/astexplorer.gif "AST Explorer")

+Generating source code by producing an AST also takes place in `Python` via the [ast](https://docs.python.org/3/library/ast.html) standard library, although I can't comment on using it for complex cases.

 The compiler API was the last method for this blog post.